Eggless Chocolate Cake

 - Sugar: Use granulated or caster sugar.

-- Cocoa powder: Both natural and Dutch-process work.
+- Cocoa powder: Both natural and Dutch-process work well.

 - Liquids: Use dairy or unsweetened non-dairy milk.
-You can also swap half of the milk for juice or cooled coffee.
+You can also replace half the milk with juice or cooled coffee.

 - Oil: Neutral oils like canola, vegetable, grapeseed, safflower, corn, or avocado work best.
-Melted butter is an option but makes the cake non-vegan.
-Coconut oil will add a slight coconut flavor.
+Melted butter can be used but makes the cake non-vegan.
+Coconut oil adds a slight coconut flavor.

 - Storage: Cover and store at room temperature for up to 2 days, or refrigerate for up to 4 days.
 For longer storage, wrap individual slices tightly in plastic wrap and freeze for up to 2 months.